-YARD - FRONT YARD.(31) Space, usually open, located in front of the main building and delimited by the features of the lot in question.
+YARD - FRONT YARD.
+(31) (56) Space, usually open, located in front of a main building and delimited by the front property line, the side lines of the lot, the front wall of the main building and its straight extension to the side lines of land.
+See also "Yard diagram".